KaiNet-X/Network/Docs/ObjectClient.md

 # ObjectClient : ObjectClient\<TcpChannel\>

-The object client is the base class for Client and ServerClient and provides a concrete implementation of ObjectClient<MainChannel>, as well as provides methods to send objects.
+The object client is the base class for Client and ServerClient and provides a concrete implementation of ObjectClient\<MainChannel\>, as well as provides methods to send objects.
 This client uses a TcpChannel for communication.

-`using Net.Connection.Clients.Tcp;`
+Namespace: Namespace: `Net.Connection.Clients.Tcp`

 #### Fields/Properties:
 - `ConnectState ConnectionState` - State of the connection